morganstanley/testplan/doc/en/drivers_custom.rst

 driver inherits the base driver class and extends it with logic to start/stop a binary as a sub-process.

-Here is a custom driver inherits the built-in :py:class:`App <testplan.testing.multitest.driver.app.App>` driver and overwrites :py:meth:`App.post_start <testplan.testing.multitest.driver.app.App.post_start>` method to expose ``host`` and ``port`` attributes that was written in the
+Here is a custom driver that inherits the built-in :py:class:`App <testplan.testing.multitest.driver.app.App>` driver and overwrites :py:meth:`App.post_start <testplan.testing.multitest.driver.app.App.post_start>` method to expose ``host`` and ``port`` attributes that was written in the